Expressions of love could be important for the economy

 With an estimated 21 million roses – other flowers are available, people, show some imagination! – sold in the UK during the Valentine’s period, it’s easy to see why romance helps to keep the economy turning.

-Nearly one in four Britons plan on going out for a meal on Valentine’s Day and 65%
+Nearly one in four Britons plan on going out for a meal on Valentine’s Day and 65% of Britons will send a card.

 Of course, if you have decided to splash out on a bottle of $1.2m Gout de Diamants (‘Taste of Diamonds’) champagne for your big night, you will be contributing more than your fair share to the Valentine’s economy